amalcao/libcoroc/README.md

 The [Go](http://golang.org) and its ancestor [libtask](http://swtch.com/libtask/) use the coroutine mechanism to implement the user-level tasks, called Goroutine in Go and task in libtask.

-The LibTSC is yet another coroutine library just like the libtask and Go.
+The LibCoroC is yet another coroutine library just like the libtask and Go.
-Furthermore, our goal is to support both the multi-core platforms and time-sharing mechanism which not or not both supported in Go or libtask, or any other coroutine libraries.
+Furthermore, our goal is to support the multi-core platforms, time-sharing and priority-scheduling mechanism which not or not all supported in Go or libtask, or any other coroutine libraries.

 In current version, we use the [ucontext](http://en.wikipedia.org/wiki/Setcontext) API defined in GNU libc to implement the coroutine, called `tsc_coroutine_t` in our library and use the POSIX Threads API to support the OS-level threads.
-And the per-thread signal mechanism is used to emulate the interrupt for computing-intensive coroutines, which is the basis of the time-sharing in libTSC.
+And the per-thread signal mechanism is used to emulate the interrupt for computing-intensive coroutines, which is the basis of the time-sharing in libCoroC.

 ## Build

-LibTSC is designed for all Unix like systems, include Linux, *BSD and Darwin, but only Linux (x86, amd64 and armv7) and Darwin (amd64) have been tested now.
+LibCoroC is designed for all Unix like systems, include Linux, *BSD and Darwin, but only Linux (x86, amd64 and armv7) and Darwin (amd64) have been tested now.

 It is simple to build the library and examples by **CMake**, and the following options are provided:

 - `BUILD_COROC_EXAMPLES` to build all examples written in CoroC (**you need a CoroC clang frontend for this **)
-- `BUILD_C_EXAMPLES` to build all examples written in C and use libTSC as library calls
+- `BUILD_C_EXAMPLES` to build all examples written in C and use libCoroC as library calls
 - `ENABLE_FUTEX` to use the futex based lock mechanism instead of the pthread spinlock (**Linux only**)
 - `ENABLE_NOTIFY` to enable the kernel notify (**Linux only**)
 - `ENABLE_SPLITSTACK` to enable the split-stack feature, make sure your complier (gcc 4.6.0+) and linker (GNU gold) support that feature!